USC removes outside speakers and honorees from 2024 commencement

 "I'm not apologizing for the link that I put in my Instagram.
 What I am saying is that I'm committed to human rights.
 And I'm committed to the human rights for all people," Tabassum said after the cancelation.
 "A lot of the campaign against me has been, for example, claiming that I don't value the life of Jews.
 That's simply not true."

-The ban outraged many students who claimed, "the university is trying to silence her."
+The ban outraged many students.
 Hundreds rallied next to the university's Tommy Trojan statue to protest the administration's decision Thursday afternoon.

 "One of the most gifted girls I have ever met," student Kaiser Kuresi said.
 "This university is trying to silence her."